 Skip to main content

-This field guide documents ten surviving The Emporium, Capwell’s, and Emporium-Capwell department store sites across Northern California.
+This field guide documents The Emporium, Capwell’s, and Emporium-Capwell department store sites across Northern California.
 Each entry records the building’s original anchor tenant, architectural context, and current use.

 Unlike a corporate history, this guide focuses on the physical remains of the stores themselves—the structures that still shape mall corridors long after the signage has changed.